bens4lsu/theskinny-publish/Content/blog2/old-man-young-boy.md

 ---
 title: Old Man/Young Boy
 date: 2015-03-26 10:43
-description: A description of my post.
+description: A double post, first going into how I'm older than shit, and then followed by some cute daddy-blog crap.
 tags: stories,young-ruski
 id: 1961
 ---